openshift101

 Introduction

-A recent study by McKinsey & Company reveals that only 20 percent of enterprise applications have moved to the cloud.
+A recent by McKinsey & Company reveals that only 20 percent of enterprise applications have moved to the cloud.
 We believe that a hybrid cloud approach, built on open source and a vibrant open ecosystem, is the best way to move the remaining 80 percent.

 So what is OpenShift